 He recommended salespeople focus on creating a daily list of three to seven people to call every day.
 On that list are current and past customers to ask for referrals.

-He also said that it usually takes 7-15 touches to convert a prospect into a client.
+He also said converting a prospect into a client usually takes 7-15 touches.
 This is why it’s critical to have follow-up systems in place.

 “And spend time with your people; motivate them,” he suggested.
 “Never underestimate the need to get people excited every day.
 That’s why I meet twice a day with my team.
 Everyone needs motivation.”